 A small, primary spontaneous pneumothorax usually requires no treatment.
 It usually does not cause serious breathing problems, and the air is absorbed in several days.
 People may be given oxygen though the nose or a face mask to help speed the absorption of air.
 The full absorption of air in a larger pneumothorax may take 2 to 4 weeks.
 However, the air can be removed more quickly by inserting a catheter or chest tube into the pneumothorax.

-A chest tube is used to drain the air, if catheter aspiration is unsuccessful and when any other type of pneumothorax (such as a secondary spontaneous pneumothorax or a traumatic pneumothorax) occurs.
+A chest tube is used to drain the air if catheter aspiration is unsuccessful and when any other type of pneumothorax (such as a secondary spontaneous pneumothorax or a traumatic pneumothorax) occurs.
 The chest tube is inserted through an incision in the chest wall and is connected to a water-sealed drainage system or a one-way valve that allows the air to exit without allowing any air to get back in.
 A suction pump may be attached to the chest tube if air keeps leaking in from an abnormal connection (fistula) between an airway and the pleural space.

 A recurring pneumothorax can cause considerable disability.
 Surgery can be done to prevent pneumothorax from recurring.
 Usually surgery involves repairing leaking areas of the lung, firmly attaching the inner layer of pleura to the outer layer.
-This surgery is usually done by using a video-assisted thoracoscope (a tube that allows doctors to view the pleural space—see see Thoracoscopy).
+This surgery is usually done by using a video-assisted thoracoscope (a tube that allows doctors to view the pleural space—see Thoracoscopy).
 People who may need the surgery include

 If a person with recurring pneumothorax cannot tolerate surgery because of poor health, the pleural space can be sealed by administering a talc mixture or the drug doxycycline through a chest tube that is draining air from the space.
 However, sealing the space this way is less effective than surgery.
 When sealed this way, pneumothorax eventually develops again in 25% of people.
 In contrast, when surgery is done, pneumothorax develops again in only 5% of people.

-Last full review/revision November 2012 by Richard W. Light, MD
+Last full review/revision December 2014 by Richard W. Light, MD